andrewhopper/dotai/readme.md

                 └── 2025-03-13_ssl.md # SSL implementation validation
 ```

+## Research

+See the following research documents for more information:

+- [Coding Workflows](research/coding-workflows.md) - Research on Cursor rules and Cline best practices
+- [MCP Research](research/mcp-research.md) - Research on Model Context Protocol implementation and best practices

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.